IsuruMunasinghe98/q-trace-coverage-planner/README.md

 ## Overview

-Q-TRACE is a grid-based coverage path planner developed for robotic coverage tasks in cluttered environments, with particular attention to quadruped motion.
+Q-TRACE is a grid-based coverage path planner developed for robotic coverage tasks in cluttered environments, with special attention to quadruped motion.
 It combines four components:

-1. a robot-clearance-aware binary occupancy representation;
+1. a robot-clearance-aware binary occupancy representation
-2. wavefront-guided selection of directly reachable uncovered neighbors;
+2. wavefront-guided selection of directly reachable uncovered neighbors
-3. heading-augmented A\* reconnection when local coverage is saturated; and
+3. heading-augmented A\* reconnection when local coverage is saturated
-4. Bayesian optimization of seven local-selection and reconnection weights.
+4. Bayesian optimization of seven local-selection and reconnection weights

 The implementation is extracted from the accompanying research notebook and reorganized as a documented Python package.
 Experimental plotting cells,